samisabotter/sammorozov_parody/README.md

 ### Social media: 📡
-I have a telegram channel where I share my thoughts, successes and failures.
-And, yes, I'm into cyberpunk.
+Join me on Telegram, where I share insights, victories, and even the occasional setback.
+Embrace the cyberpunk ethos with me.

 [![Telegram Badge](https://img.shields.io/badge/Telegram-blue?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/from_the_teapot_to_the_investor)